Kabilan2370/strapiDeploymentOnAws/README.md

 # strapiDeploymentOnAws

-This is a link attached my voice over video on Gdrive.
-You can click and check this https://drive.google.com/file/d/1jm6thmLNyjqwCwpR-EFfkNuNbqnaZ6Tg/view?usp=sharing
+<h2>This is the project explanation video.
+I have attached a Google Drive link with my voice-over walkthrough.
+You can click and view it.</h2>

+https://drive.google.com/file/d/1jm6thmLNyjqwCwpR-EFfkNuNbqnaZ6Tg/view?usp=sharing

 I have created a Strapi project and updated on my github repo first.
 This is url of my straip project